VulcanValkyrie/refstack-sync-and-verify/README.md

       always equaling zero due to failed queries
     - removed newlines in company name field, leading to more formatting-congruency within the company table
+* 4/4/17
+    - worked on removing anomalies from the contact addition process.
+Still has a few minor quirks

 //////////////////////////////////// Current Status & Functionality /////////////////////////////

 * sync-db.py